Medical

 Plan of Action

 I will introduce myself to Sven as William Snyder, a counselor at the Turning Point Treatment Centre, a rehabilitation center.
-I continue building trust with the client by Conduct a thorough assessment to clearly understanding all aspects of the problem.
+I continue building trust with the client by Conducting a thorough assessment to clearly understand all aspects of the problem.
 My body language is proficient and demonstrates transparency.
-I need Sven to realize that our advising session is a collective exertion,, so we will cooperate in finding a health plan that works for him to quit smoking and may improve how his lung cancer disease.
-I will request that Sven reveal to me a smidgen about how he is managing his analyzed lung disease and how he feels about his wellbeing.
+I need Sven to realize that our advising session is a collective exertion, so we will cooperate in finding a health plan that works for him to quit smoking and may improve how his lung cancer disease.
+I will request that Sven reveal to me a smidgen about how he is managing his analyzed lung disease and how he feels about his well-being.
 I would ask Sven about any goals that he is thinking of to get from this counseling session.

-This was already being discussed in the building foundation stage, but I will ask Sven about his diagnosis that what he thinks about it.
-How he thinks he can cope up with his disease.
+This was already being discussed in the building foundation stage, but I will ask Sven about his diagnosis and what he thinks about it.
+How he thinks he can cope with his disease.
 I will then proceed to tell him I will be collecting a medical history.
-I will ask Sven to take me through his routine so that I could know how many cigarettes he smokes in a day.
-Then I will define the problem to Sven that what is happening to him and why it is happening, “what I hear from you is that you are in addiction of smoking cigarettes that leads you to be diagnosed with the lung cancer”.
+I will ask Sven to take me through his routine so that I can know how many cigarettes he smokes in a day.
+Then, I will define the problem to Sven, what is happening to him, and why it is happening, “what I hear from you is that you are addicted to smoking cigarettes, which leads you to be diagnosed with lung cancer.”

 Goals/Education

-What might you like the result of our session to be?
+What would you like the result of our session to be?
 What might you want to achieve before leaving the last recovery session?
-How would you trust this directing can affect your wellbeing long haul?
+How would you trust this directing can affect your well-being long haul?

 After the patient gives his objectives, I will present my own.
-I will prescribe some transient plans to be tied in with expanding information in regards to medical problems and substitutes for the dependence.
-I will then move onto the training bit of the guiding session.
-Amid this time I will show Sven a smidgen about how to control and adapt up to the wretchedness and how basic it can be in taking control over you.
+I will prescribe some transient plans to be tied in with expanding information in regard to medical problems and substitutes for the dependence.
+I will then move on to the training bit of the guiding session.
+Amid this time, I will show Sven a smidgen about how to control and adapt to the wretchedness and how basic it can be to take control over you.

 1. Allow the client to discuss alternatives.
-If Sven mentions that he cannot smoke at once, I may offer an option such as whenever you feel like smoking cigarette, use any substitute like e-cigarette which will help him quit smoking.
+If Sven mentions that he cannot smoke at once, I may offer an option such as whenever you feel like smoking a cigarette, use any substitute like an e-cigarette, which will help him quit smoking.

 2. Closing/Reaching Commitment

-Right before the last session, I will make sure to express that I believe in Sven that he is capable of this major change.
-I will review his weaknesses which are relying on smoking to cope up with the depression, so that he can try to overcome his weaknesses.
-I will also emphasize his good qualities which are his strengths such as he is staggeringly responsive to learning, and willing to roll out a few improvements.
+Right before the last session, I will make sure to express that I believe in Sven and that he is capable of this major change.
+I will review his weaknesses, which are relying on smoking to cope with the depression so that he can try to overcome his weaknesses.
+I will also emphasize his good qualities, which are his strengths, such as he is staggeringly responsive to learning and willing to roll out a few improvements.
 I will advise him that he should try to incorporate healthier activities.
-I will indicate trust in him that he can do it to make an impact on well-being in the future.
-I will disclose to Sven that we are just about completed and summarize the objectives we examined and answers for accomplish them.
+I will indicate trust in him that he can do it to make an impact on his well-being in the future.
+I will disclose to Sven that we are just about completed and summarize the objectives we examined and the answers to accomplish them.
 I will plan an opportunity to meet again before the session ends.

 SEARCH